CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Final Thoughts

 What you are about to do in Code Louisville will not be easy.
 It will be time-consuming, frustrating at times, confusing at times.
-A lot of what you get out of Code Louisville will be what you drag out by its ears.
+A lot of what you get out of Code Louisville will be what you drag out of it.
 But many of you may find the experience rewarding.

 You have likely been motivated by thoughts about making a change, of a better-paying or more interesting job, of at least trying the waters to see what's out there.
 Take advantage of everything offered while you're here.
-But if you don't find what you're looking for at Code Louisville, good luck, keep looking, and thanks for hanging out with us for a while.
+If you don't find what you're looking for at Code Louisville, good luck, keep looking, and thanks for hanging out with us for a while.

 Code Louisville mentors and staff want you to succeed.
 We believe there's a spot for you in the field of software development.
 Keep working, keep coding.